Working hard in the background...

 Most of the time, yes!
 Simply because you would miss out on credit card rewards.

-But as previously mentioned, there are some cases where direct payment from the bank is available; paying with a credit card might come with some additional fees.
-In these cases do some calculations and see whether the rewards you get from your credit card is higher than the fees or not and then make the decision.
+But as previously mentioned, there are some cases, when direct payment from the bank is available, where paying with a credit card might come with some additional fees.
+In these cases, do some calculations and see whether the rewards you get from your credit card are higher than the fees.

 When you authorize recurring payments, you're allowing a merchant to charge your credit card number periodically for a service or subscription.
 If you get a new card (due to expiration, loss, or fraud), the recurring charges might initially fail because the card details have changed.